AninditaDe/FT-Test/README.md

 # FT-Test
-Repository of the solution of the test
+This repository contains solution of the Test.